 Master of Public Affairs and Politics, Edward J. Bloustein School of Planning and Public Policy, Rutgers University, New Brunswick

-Currently, I am conducting a pilot study of the effects of a 13-week aerobic and resistance training program on weight management, bone density, balance, muscle physiology, and biomarkers of survival prognosis in a multiethnic group of cancer survivors.
-The study, entitled IMPAACT (Improving Physical Activity After Cancer Treatment), is a collaborative effort with my colleagues in the Department of Health and Human Sciences and is also a research training opportunity for upperclassmen who are preparing to enter the Allied Health professions.
+Currently, I am conducting a study titled “IMPAACT: Improving Physical Activity After Cancer Treatment”.
+The IMPAACT study is a collaborative effort with my colleagues in the Department of Health and Human Sciences and is also a research training opportunity for upperclassmen preparing to enter the Allied Health professions.

 Courses Taught at LMU